 Atopic dermatitis is characterized by dry, cracked, and irritated skin that can be associated with intense, difficult to control itching.
 The itching can interfere with daily activities, including sleep, and significantly impacts quality of life.

 Scratching can irritate the skin, further disrupt the skin barrier, and thus predispose patients to skin infections.
 When severe, atopic dermatitis can interfere with a child’s normal growth and development.
 Therefore, breaking the chronic itch-scratch cycle is integral to successfully treating atopic dermatitis.

 The management of atopic dermatitis can be difficult and often requires intensive education and treatment to successfully control the disease.
-The Eczema Center at San Tan Allergy is dedicated to addressing the individual needs of each patient and providing patient and their families with the resources and education necessary to control this complex disease.
+The Eczema Clinic at San Tan Allergy is dedicated to addressing the individual needs of each patient and providing patient and their families with the resources and education necessary to control this complex disease.

 How is Eczema Treated?

 The most important step in eczema treatment is restoration of moisture to dry skin and repair of the disrupted skin barrier.
 Therefore, the soak and seal method is the foundation of any eczema treatment regimen (link to soak and seal instructions/handout).

 Mild – moderate forms of eczema can generally be treated effectively with the soak and seal method utilizing as needed topical prescription medications.
 These medications may include steroid creams or ointments, non-steroidal calcineurin antagonists (elidel, protopic) or a topical phosphodiesterase 4 inhibitor (Eucrisa).
 In some cases, wet wrap therapy may also be recommended (link to wet wrap instructions).